 kosmo - See all 756 of my articles

-Share this article via email Like this site?
+In baseball news, the A-Rod appeal saga continues.
+New York Magazine has a lengthy article about the background of the case, including information on all the money paid to informants.
+Millions has been spent trying to obtain or hide information.Share this article via email Like this site?
 Subscribe via RSS, Subscribe via Email, or Follow us on Twitter or Facebook.
 The permanent URL for this article is: